moccalotto/kaos/_brainstorms/ever-dungeon.md

 are both high in nutrients and taste.
 Some plants and fungi can even be used in baking, replacing wheat and oats.

+Some citizens do have farm animals for slaughter and milk, but these are few and very expensive to keep.

 Salt can be found in the Dungeon in areas where the bedrock gives way to mundane rock and allow water to deposit minerals.